-1. Funding should go directly to students.
-At any funding level, a percentage of state funds should be given directly to students to spend where they believe their academic needs will best be met and to motivate Colorado's colleges and universities to meet those needs.
-2. College Opportunity Funds (COF) and state financial aid funds should be maximized and include incentives for state priorities.
-Funds should be maximized in two ways: a.
-Through COF, by providing COF funds to all resident students, with additional incentives - accruing directly to institutions who meet the incentive criteria for enrollment that meets specific state needs such as a) serving low and middle income students, b) meeting workforce needs, c) funding graduate students, etc. These incentives would be calculated as a proportion of the basic COF and be the same regardless of the institution the student attends. b.
+We endorse the following principles regarding how we allocate state funds within our higher education system in order to maximize our investment.
+In addition, at any funding level, we believe that a substantial percentage of state funding should be given directly to students to spend where they believe their academic needs will best be met and to motivate Colorado's colleges and universities to meet those needs.

+College Opportunity Funds (COF) and state financial aid funds should be maximized and include incentives for state priorities.
+Funds should be maximized in two ways: Through COF, by providing COF funds to all resident students, with additional incentives - accruing directly to institutions who meet the incentive criteria for enrollment that meets specific state needs such as a) serving low and middle income students, b) meeting workforce needs, c) funding graduate students, etc. These incentives would be calculated as a proportion of the basic COF and be the same regardless of the institution the student attends.
 Through financial aid by, for example, providing financial aid incentives to students who obtain a degree or certificate on time or early.
-3. Funds should be linked to measurable progress to spurring innovation through outcome based rewards. a.
-A portion of state funds should be allocated as rewards for measurable progress in outcome-based achievements in areas that further statewide educational and economic priorities, such as: a) degrees and certificates that meet workforce needs, b) improved student retention, c) certificate and degree completion; and d) better outcomes for low and middle income students. b.
-[Outcome based funding for institutions can only be effective, and should only be implemented, when total state funding exceeds the base level of \$760 million.]
-4. Certain graduate programs should be funded through "fee for service".
+2. Funds should be linked to measurable progress to spur innovation through outcome based rewards.
+A portion of state funds should be allocated as rewards for measurable progress in outcome-based achievements in areas that further statewide educational and economic priorities, such as: a) degrees and certificates that meet workforce needs, b) improved student retention, c) certificate and degree completion; and d) better outcomes for low and middle income students.
+Outcome based funding for institutions should be strengthened, especially as new state funding becomes available.
+3. Certain graduate programs should be funded through "fee for service".
 A portion of state funds should be allocated through "fee for service" contracts to prioritized graduate programs, such as CSU's professional veterinary program and CU's Anschutz medical campus, as these types of programs do not lend themselves to per student funding.
-[Other graduate programs can be handled thru COF incentives.]
+Other graduate programs can be handled thru COF incentives.
 Any other "fee for service" allocations should be significantly reduced.
-5. Efficiencies should continue to be implemented.
-There should be a continued focus on achieving institutional and statewide efficiencies such as: a. coordinating purchases from system-wide price lists resulting in economies of scale and lower prices, b. consolidating administrative operations, c.
-Implementing innovations such as online course delivery to meet student needs at lower cost while maintaining quality, and d. demonstrating ongoing savings and efficiencies annually.
-6. A state fund should created to match locally raised funding.
-The state should create a matching fund where local voters' financial commitment to a local college or university can be matched with state assistance.
-Such a local commitment should be "equalized" to account for local revenue capacity variances.
-7. Consider state funding with view to the system. a.
-Consider state appropriations, tuition policy, state financial aid and institutional subsidies together when assessing policy changes. b.
-Use Colorado's tiered system as a mechanism for the state to target funding as it deems appropriate.
+4. Efficiencies should continue to be implemented.
+There should be a continued focus on achieving institutional and statewide efficiencies such as: coordinating purchases from system-wide price lists resulting in economies of scale and lower prices, consolidating administrative operations, Implementing innovations such as online course delivery to meet student needs at lower cost while maintaining quality, and demonstrating ongoing savings and efficiencies annually.
+5. A state fund should be created to match locally raised funding.
+The state should create a matching fund where local voters' financial commitment to local institutions can be matched with state assistance.
+Such a matching fund should be used to account for local revenue capacity variances.
+Consider state funding with view to the system.
+Consider state appropriations, tuition policy, state financial aid and institutional subsidies, as well as the state's tiered system, when assessing policy changes.
+Note: The state provides General Fund I d support to governing boards through two mechanisms: COF stipends and fee for service contracts.
+The COF stipend is a per credit hour amount that is